Ginger Snaps Baking Affairs

 When I don't have Junior Mints, I will use thin Peppermint York Patties.
 Just cut them up into smaller pieces and fold them into the dough.

-ooey gooey junior mint stuffed cookies
+Ooey gooey junior mint stuffed cookies

 If you made this recipe, please leave a comment and star rating below.
 I love hearing from you!
+Also, please tag me on Instagram and check out my Pinterest for even more recipe ideas.

-Also, please share a photo with me of your creation on either Facebook, Instagram, or Pinterest.
 It brings me so much joy to see you make my recipes. 🙂

-More Cookie Recipes You'll Love:
+More Cookie Recipes

-• Triple Chocolate Cookies
+• Double Chocolate Crinkle Cookies

 • Pumpkin Oatmeal Cookies